Eshaa0609/customer_behavior_analysis/README.md

 ## Conclusion

 This project showcases a complete data analytics pipeline—from raw data to insights and storytelling.
-It highlights proficiency in Python, SQL, data visualization, and communication, making it suitable for academic, professional, and interview discussions.
+It highlights proficiency in Python, PostgreSQL, data visualization, and communication, making it suitable for academic, professional, and interview discussions.

 ---